 Ballet Burn: Ballet Burn is a class incorporating elements of ballet technique, yoga, functional movement, and dynamic cardio tracks.
 All fitness levels are welcome and there is no need for previous dance experience.

 Pre-K and Kinder Combo: These are introductory level classes for 3-6 year olds.
 They will begin learning stretches, and a combination of a few of the following; ballet, jazz, hip hop, tumbling and tap.
+Students will learn how to act in a dance classroom environment, follow instructions and listen to critiques.
+These classes are the building blocks for our level I classes.
+They will provide students with the basics to be able to excel in our leveled classes.

 Company: These classes are for dancers who have auditioned to be a member of our competition team.
 They have extra practices during the week on top of regular classes and attend various competitions.
 This is for the dancer who wants to take their training to the next level!